-I wish I could say that I woke up one morning and God had bestowed upon me 674 units.
+I wish I could say that I woke up one morning and God had bestowed upon me 674 multifamily real estate units.
 Unfortunately, life doesn’t work that way.
 The farmer can’t expect a crop in the summer if he doesn’t plant seed in the spring.
 The builder can’t complete a house unless he starts off with a set of plans and follows his plans to fruition.
-This article will outline the steps I took to grow my portfolio and achieve a level of satisfaction that was missing in my life.
+This article will outline the steps I took to grow my portfolio and achieve a level of professional satisfaction that was missing in my life.

 The first step of my journey was dissatisfaction.
 My business was okay, but I had just lost my father to cancer and I was growing bored with working in the kitchen.
 I had been working with dad since I was eight years old.
 I guess when my dad passed away, my love for the restaurant business passed away with him.

 I also had a feeling of being “stuck”.
 The only way I can describe it is going in to work and feeling as if I had nothing to contribute.
 I was looking to make an impact, a difference in people’s lives.
 How could I do that being stuck in the kitchen making chicken parm?
 Tony Robbins opened my eyes and heart to why I was exhibiting these feelings.
 His explanation of the six human needs hit home with me.
 I was not fulfilling the last two needs, growth and contribution.

 On top of feeling stuck, I was feeling financially frustrated.
 How was it possible that I was earning less money and working longer hours?
 I attributed it to the Great Recession, but I now know better.
 I was to blame, no one else.
 But, what could I do to improve my situation?

 My answer was to begin investing in real estate.
 I bought my first investment down in Florida with a friend and my brother.
 Huge mistake.
 I was taking action, but I was taking uneducated action.
 I placed too much trust in my friend, and this first deal blew up.